ChangePool/cardano-improvement-proposals/incentives/response.md

 Higher levels in Maslow's hierarchy associated with thriving—which we want for Cardano—tend to be more robust, positive sum, win-win situations driven by possibility, innovation, creativity, collaboration and trade.

 Absence of higher-level motivators suggests that lower-level needs may not be met.
-The _Incentives_ report concluding that the Cardano network is secure when the ecosystem is not thriving seems inconsistent.
+The _Incentives_ report concluding that the Cardano network is secure when the ecosystem is not at least beginning to thrive seems inconsistent.

 ## Rationale